rabbitmq/rabbitmq-website/site/tutorial-two-java.md

 > It's a pretty common mistake to miss `basic_ack`.
 It's an easy error,
 > but the consequences are serious.
 Messages will be redelivered
 > when your client quits (which may look like random redelivery),
-> Rabbit will eat more and more memory as it won't be able to release
+> RabbitMQ will eat more and more memory as it won't be able to release
 > any unacked messages.
 >
 > In order to debug this kind of mistake you can use `rabbitmqctl`